harshitmuhal/SystemDesign/AsyncProgramming/ReadMe.md

 #### Await Keyword
 Await is the one that does the magic.
 For those asynchronous operations for which we do not want to block the execution thread i.e. the current thread, we can use the await operator.

 So, when we use await operator, what we are doing is, we are freeing the current thread from having to wait for the execution of the task.
-The Current Thread is released and returns to thread pool and the control returns to the calling thread/function till the awaited task is completed after which the control will return back to the function and it will run on a different thread to complete remaining operation.
+The control returns to the calling thread/function till the awaited task is completed on a different thread asynchronously.
 In this way, we are avoiding blocking the current thread that we’re using and then that thread can be used in another task.

 ```csharp
 public class AsyncProgramming